Skip to main content

 RSVP to the Reception

-Yarnstorming is a form of public art that employs the use of yarn and fiber, instead of paint or chalk.
+Yarnstorming is a form of public art that employs the use of yarn and fiber.

 Adkins Arboretum's Yarnstorming exhibit invites fiber artists, or teams of artists, to wrap dormant trees in colorful fiber creations.
 Sponsored in partnership with the Fiber Arts Center of the Eastern Shore (FACES), the Yarnstorming exhibit will be on show for Arboretum visitors to enjoy in the weeks just before the first buds of Spring appear.
-Trees will be judged by FACES members and prizes will be awarded for Best Collaboration, Most Funtastic, Colorfully Creative, and Artistic Excellence.
+Trees will be judged by FACES members and prizes will be awarded.

-A reception for the exhibit will take place on March 2 at the Visitor's Center.
+A reception for the exhibit will take place on Saturday, March 7 at the Visitor's Center from 1–3 pm.
 Artists and the general public are invited to attend this free event.
 Please RSVP to the reception here.

 How to Participate